Destiny (video game series): Setting

-Both games use settings on various planets, moons and other features within the Solar System as the Guardians fight to defend the remnants of the Golden Age.
-Destiny featured maps across Earth, the Moon, Venus, and Mars, and included player-versus-player maps set on Phobos and Mercury.
-Destiny 2, prior to the Beyond Light expansion, included Earth, the Moon, Mercury, Mars, Nessus, Io, Titan, and the Tangled Shore/Dreaming City, areas situated along the Reef, the System's asteroid belt.
-With Beyond Light, Bungie opted to create a Destiny Content Vault, placing Mercury, Mars, Io, and Titan content within it to start, as a means to better manage the game's future expansions.
+Both games use settings on various planets, moons, and other features within the Solar System as the Guardians fight to defend the remnants of the Golden Age.
+Destiny featured maps across Earth's Russian Cosmodrome (and an area outside it called the Plaguelands), its Moon, Venus, and Mars, and also included player-versus-player maps set on Mars' moon Phobos and the planet Mercury.
+Destiny 2, prior to the Beyond Light expansion, included Earth's European Dead Zone (EDZ), its Moon, Mercury, Mars, the centaur Nessus, Jupiter's moon Io, and Saturn's moon Titan, as well as the Tangled Shore and Dreaming City, areas situated along the Reef, located in the System's asteroid belt.
+There was also a social space in the EDZ called The Farm.
+With Beyond Light, Bungie opted to create a Destiny Content Vault, placing Mercury, Mars, Io, Titan, and The Farm content within it to start, as a means to better manage the game's future expansions.
 Bungie does plan to revise vaulted content as the series progresses to re-introduce these into the game.
-Beyond Light also reintroduced the Cosmodrome from Earth from Destiny as well as a new location Europa, and a new social space in the Tower called the H.E.L.M.
+Beyond Light also reintroduced Earth's Cosmodrome from Destiny as well as a new location, Jupiter's moon Europa, and a new social space called the H.E.L.M.
 (Hub for Emergency Maneuvers and Logistics).
-The Witch Queen added a third social space, the Enclave, on Mars, as well as a new location, Savathûn's Throne World, within the Ascendant Realm.
-Lightfall will add a new location, the secret technologically advanced city of Neomuna, on Neptune.
+Another social space, Xûr's Treasure Hoard, which is located in an unknown realm of the Nine called Eternity, was added in Season 15 as part of the Bungie 30th Anniversary Pack.
+The Witch Queen added a fourth social space, the Enclave on Mars, as well as a new location, Savathûn's Throne World, within the Ascendant Realm above Mars.
+Upon release of The Witch Queen, the Tangled Shore was removed and placed in the content vault, but Bungie stated that following this, expansion content would no longer be vaulted, but seasonal content would still be removed upon release of each major expansion with some exceptions.
+Lightfall added the secret technologically advanced city called Neomuna on Neptune.
+Simultaneously, The Farm social space returned in Season 20, Season of Defiance.
+A fifth social space, the Hall of Champions, was added in Season 23 as part of Into the Light, but was removed upon the release of The Final Shape.
+The Final Shape added a new location, the Pale Heart, located within the Traveler, with areas influenced by previous destinations explored throughout the history of the franchise—the first patrol destination that can be explored solo unless the player has a pre-made fireteam.
+The Edge of Fate will add a new location, Kepler, a planetoid affected by a singularity located within the Oort cloud at the edge of the Solar System and is home to the mysterious Aionian race and the Fallen House of Exile.